byte-cook/rename/README.md

 COMMAND COMMAND-ARGUMENTS: Define how to change (e.g. add a text).
 FILES: Define the files that should be renamed.
 If missing, all files in the current directory are changed.

+Features:
-Rename.py will never overwrite other files.
+- Safe: Rename.py will never overwrite other files.
 If a destination file already exists, this file is simply skipped.
+- Easy to use: No need to study regular expressions.
+Use command "test" to get more support.
+- More than 10 different commands available like add, replace, remove, swap, fill, dir, number.
+- Flexible: Combine commands with build-in placeholders (e.g. use "|artist|" for audio metadata)
+- Moving files to different directories.
+- Cross-platform: Supporing Linux, Windows and Mac OS X.
+- Supporting dry run.
+- Colorful output.

 If you can't use Rename.py to rename files as you want, feel free to create an issue.

 ## Install